Yacht Charter planning during the Coronavirus pandemic

 Unlike cruise ships, where people from disparate locations interact on a daily basis, charter yachts are excellent places to be during an epidemic.
 They are by nature essentially quarantined and socially distanced because you only come in contact with your own party and members of the crew if you are on a crewed yacht.

 Charter yachts are thoroughly cleaned and disinfected between charters.
 Virtually all yachts (bareboat and crewed) have adopted strict new protocols for cleanliness and many yachts even purify the cabin air with ozone that kills the COVID-19 virus.
+See more on our Social Distancing Yacht Charter page.
 If you have any concerns or questions about the safety of a particular yacht or location, please contact us!

 Chartering in 2020 requires local planning because of a patchwork of travel restrictions around the world.
 Here are suggestions for the best places to charter based on where you live.